ndp/ndp.github.io/_posts/2012-01-16-getting-paid-by-locs.md

  - coding
 ---

 I don't get paid by the lines of code I write.
-But I've certainly joked about it: there's a rumor that Trevor, who writes way too many comments, gets paid by the line (including comments).&nbsp;Über-programmer Dave things his manhood is measured by the size of his commits.&nbsp;On a recent project the codebase was so large that I joked that every commit should be rejected if it didn't reduce the line count of the project.
+But I've certainly joked about it: there's a rumor that Trevor, who writes way too many comments, gets paid by the line (including comments). Über-programmer Dave things his manhood is measured by the size of his commits.
+On a recent project the codebase was so large that I joked that every commit should be rejected if it didn't reduce the line count of the project.
 Haha.